ammitra/XHYbbWW/README.md

 to grab all the massPts from Lucas' directories.
 These files have a specific XMass corresponding to one or more YMasses.

+The Signal files have one XMass corresponding to multiple YMasses (sometimes just one YMass). `get_massPts.py` looks up the signal ROOT files on the EOS and searches each of them for the `GenModel_YMass_*` branch under `Events` to determine whether or not the signal sample contains that YMass.
+All signal files corresponding to the appropriate `<XMASS, YMASS>` pair are then appended to the corresponding `_loc.txt` file.

 ## 2) Perform snapshot on `raw_nano/` files
 To perform a snapshot on a single .txt file holding either data or simulation, run